BayAreaMetro/tm2py-utils/tm2py_utils/docs/generate-summaries.md

 - Validates results for data quality issues
 - Saves individual CSV files for each summary

-**Output:** 30 CSV files ready for analysis in Excel, pandas, R, or dashboard tools.
+**Output:** 30 CSV files ready for analysis in Excel, pandas, R, or other analysis tools.

 ---